-The Sixth Lane Addition is discussed in the SR-91 CIP environmental document that was completed in 2012.
+The 91 Eastbound Corridor Operations Project is included in the SR-91 CIP environmental document that was completed in 2012.
 An alternatives analysis to evaluate potential improvement options in the eastbound direction was initiated in 2020 and completed in 2022.
+Efforts to determine final scope and prepare an environmental revalidation began in 2023 and is expected to be completed in 2025 followed by initiation of the Final Design phase.